JavierRibaldelRio/Premios-Literatura-Espanyola/README.md

 # Premios-Literatura-Espanyola
-A highschool assingment about the Spanish literature contests.
+A highschool assingment about the Spanish literature awards.